DayvonAllen/go-concurrency-notes/go-context.md

   - `WithTimeout()` is a wrapper over `WithDeadline()`
   - `WithTimeout()` - timer count down begins from the moment the context is created.
   - `WithDeadline()` - Set explicit time when the timer will expire.
 We get more control over the timer expiration with this one.
+---

+## Example Go Code using WithValue context
+-  `context.WithValue()` provides a way to associate request-scoped values with a context.
+   -  `type userIDType string`
+   -  `ctx := context.WithValue(context.Background(), userIDType("userIDKey"), "jane")` - parent Go routine
+   -  `userid := ctx.Value(userIDType("userIDKey")).(userIDType)` - child Go routine
+- The context package can be used as a data bag to carry request-scoped data.
+- `context.WithValue()` - used to associate request-scoped data with a context.
+- `ctx.Value()` - is used to extract the value by giving it a key and it will fetch the value from the context.